 - Only 10% of all of the energy used by an incandescent light bulb generates light - the rest is just wasted heat.From the Energy Star Web site.

-- Use the compact fluorescent light bulbs (CFL's) provided to all new Mercer Residence and D'Agostino Hall residents for your lamps (desk, floor, etc.).
-Residents of Mercer and D'Agostino Hall should submit a Service Request online for the replacement of light bulbs (CFL's) in the apartment fixtures.
+- Use the compact fluorescent light bulbs (CFL's) provided to all new Hayden Hall and D'Agostino Hall residents for your lamps (desk, floor, etc.).
+Residents of Hayden and D'Agostino Hall should submit a Service Request online for the replacement of light bulbs (CFL's) in the apartment fixtures.

 - Turn Off The Lights! - You can quickly reduce your energy use and the greenhouse gas emissions as a result by flicking the switch on lights, computers, television, and other electronic equipment not in use.